ladybug-tools/spider/gbxml-viewer/r14/assets/splash-screen.md

 * gbXML file load-time errors and useful stats reporting easily accessible and visible
 * Issues Panel: big cleanup / add find faulty surface inclusions
 * Heads-up display: Now named 'CTX Context menu' / Add vertex editing capabilities
+* Doors and windows clickable

+All of the above should be dealt with before we have after a release candidate.
+After we have a release candidate then we can start adding new features.
+These include

+* Editable vertices
+* Fixes for every issue found
+* Ways of automating the update notices process - to let you know what's new every day

 </details>